How Katie Holmes Reinvented Her Life After Her Marriage to Tom Cruise

 Once it became apparent that this unprecedented display of emotion wasn't a massive publicity stunt for their dual June openings, hers Batman Begins and his War of the Worlds, so began the era of TomKat.

 Over the first year of their courtship and during Holmes' pregnancy, there was a lot of fiction to separate from fact.
 A sonogram machine in the house!
 Contracts!
 Religious differences!
 Aliens!
 Where did this baby really come from...?
-The reveal of the Vanity Fair cover sporting the first photo of them with their daughter Suri Cruise promptly became the only thing anyone remembered about Katie Couric's debut as host of the CBS Evening News.
+The reveal of the Vanity Fair cover sporting the first photo of them with their daughter Suri Cruisepromptly became the only thing anyone remembered about Katie Couric's debut as anchor of the CBS Evening News.

 "Katie actually took me aside and said 'I want to talk to you privately about how all the rumors in the press have really hurt me, hurt my family,'" Jane Sarkin, Vanity Fair's features editor, said on CBS' Early Show after the shoot. "[Holmes said,] 'I just want to be happy.
 I just want to take care of my children.
 I'm planning a wedding.
 I'm so excited.
 I'm so in love with Tom.
 We're so happy together,' and the rumors really hurt her."